monopole/snt/apps/examples/DAM/base.md

 >
 > _Time: 1m_

 The resources fully define a runnable app.

 To optionally confirm this, apply them to your cluster directly and try a query.

 <!-- @runKinflate @demo -->
 ```
-kubectl apply -f  $TUT_DAM/manifest
+kubectl apply -f $TUT_DAM
 ```

 <!-- @query @demo -->
 ```
-tut_query tuthello peach
+tut_query tut-service peach
 ```

 Delete them, to clear the cluster for the next example.